-An essential part of UVMMC’s commitment to providing whole-person patient care, our interfaith chaplains are fully integrated members of UVM Medical Center's treatment teams.
+An essential part of UVM Medical Center’s commitment to providing whole-person patient care, our interfaith chaplains are fully integrated members of UVM Medical Center's treatment teams.
 The department's spiritual care staff is comprised of Board Certified chaplains and chaplain interns training in our ACPE nationally accredited Clinical Pastoral Education (CPE) center.

-Phone the Spiritual Care Department confidential voice line at (802) 847-2775, located on Patrick 131, Medical Center Main Campus.
+If you are in need of assistance, please call the Spiritual Care Department confidential voice line at 802-847-2775, located on Patrick 131, Medical Center Campus.

-The following are many of the ways we serve UVMMC patients, families, and staff:
+The following are many of the ways we serve UVM Medical Center patients, families and staff: